Museum and heritage postgraduate studies

 - A sample of written prose of at least 3,000 words, such as an essay from an undergraduate course.

 Applications are welcome from International Students.
 Please refer to the Victoria International website for information for International students.
 Note international applicants need to apply and submit all the required documentation to Victoria International by the 1st December.

 - Time: 9:00am to 2:00pm approx.

-Note: Acceptance into the MHST programme is not automatic.
+Acceptance into the MHST programme is not automatic.
 A limited number of students are selected each year.
-It is important that applicants attend the information day which will be held on Wednesday 19 November 2014.
+It is important that applicants attend the information day which will be held on Tuesday 22nd November 2016.
+If you are unable to attend please contact Annie Mercer.